ButcherDing/ines-chuaqui/README.md

 An e-commerce/portfolio app to:
 - Present the artist's work dynamically
-- and enable sale of the artist's prints online using custom stripe integration.
+- Facilitate sale of artist's prints online.

 Developer learning goals:
 - Consolidate/expand my knowledge on Typescript and React, learn Redux Toolkit, and familiarize myself with testing tools (Jest, React Testing Library)